 - Wearable devices, with in-built GPS, which can be used to help keep people safe when they are out and about.

-- The reassurance that a support worker is always available at the end of a phone, could mean that a sleep-in is no longer required, freeing up part of someone’s personal budget to be used on a more valuable activity.
+- The reassurance that a support worker is always available at the end of a phone could mean that a sleep-in is no longer required, freeing up part of your personal budget to be used on a more valuable activity.

 - Floating thermometers that prevent scalding in the bath.

-- While most of us take the freedom to run and enjoy a bath whenever we feel like it for granted, having confidence that the bath temperature is ‘just right’ can give someone control of their own washing routine.
+- While most of us take the freedom to run and enjoy a bath whenever we feel like it for granted, having confidence that the bath temperature is ‘just right’ can give you control of your own washing routine.

 - Medication dispensers with audible and visual alerts.

 - Learning disabilities often have associated health conditions – and that’s on top of the various ailments that often come with age.
-So taking the right pills at the right time is of vital importance.
+So taking the right pills at the right time is vital.
 Medication dispensers help people who can’t rely on their memory to stay healthy, safe and well.

 - Finger print locks for people who have difficulty with keys.